 We are looking for a sustainable economic opportunity for the CNMI people.
 This could only occur through well planned, managed, and executed economic development.
 A legislation is needed to coordinate between government agencies to achieve the targeted planning/investment priorities.
 Example, various licenses, permission and permits, to simplify and expedite planned development and to ensure uniform and comprehensive enforcement of the permitting and licensing requirements.
 Alarmed for the CNMI with the military build-up/weapons-testing.
-This could be a cultural/environmental/economic disaster for the CNMI.
+This could be a there are many resources for sustainable development available from the FAO